Thenx0009/AWS_scripts/README.md

 - Copy the DNS name and Paste it on the browser, reload the page again and again to check whether load balancer is working or not.
 ![Alt text](screenshots/nb.PNG)

-- Hence, follow the same steps of CLB to remove HTTP port access from the instances.
+- Hence,follow the same steps of CLB to remove HTTP port access from the instances.